 Learn something new every day

-Automotive exhaust components use aluminized products to withstand heat and prevent corrosion from constant exposure to the elements.
-Other products made with aluminum coated steel include furnace parts, ovens, ranges, and heaters.
+There are a wide range of applications for residential, commercial, and industrial uses that can make use of both silicone composite and pure aluminum coatings.
+Automotive exhaust components use this sort of coated metal to withstand heat and prevent corrosion from constant exposure to the elements.
+Other popular uses include in furnace parts, ovens, ranges, and heaters.
 Fireplace inserts, water heater parts, and even baking pans are a few of the additional fabricated products made for residential use.

-Corrugated roofing and siding, grain bins, air conditioner housings and drying ovens are often composed of aluminized steel.
-There are a wide range of applications for residential, commercial, and industrial uses for both types aluminized products.
+Corrugated roofing and siding, grain bins, air conditioner housings and drying ovens are often composed of this sort of coated steel, too.
 The energy, transportation, and appliance industries are major consumers of this specialty steel product.
 Agriculture, mining, and construction industries all benefit from aluminized steel products.